 The “raving fan” concept is similar.
 These clients have experienced your service as “above and beyond” the call of duty.
 They can’t help but serve as your vocal advocates everywhere they go.

-What does it take to move someone from “new client” to “raving fan”?
+What does it take to move someone from a “new client” to a “raving fan”?

 Most people would tell you that it takes time — and solid service.